redis/redis-doc/topics/governance.md

 Salvatore Sanfilippo has stepped down as head of the project and named two successors to take over and lead the Redis project: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) and Oran Agra ([oranagra](https://github.com/oranagra))

-With the backing and blessing of Redis Labs, we wish to use this opportunity and create a more open, scalable, and community-driven “core team” structure to run the project.
+With the backing and blessing of Redis Ltd., we wish to use this opportunity and create a more open, scalable, and community-driven “core team” structure to run the project.
 The core team will consist of members selected based on demonstrated, long-term personal involvement and contributions.

 The core team comprises of:

-* Project Lead: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) from Redis Labs
+* Project Lead: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) from Redis Ltd.
-* Project Lead: Oran Agra  ([oranagra](https://github.com/oranagra)) from Redis Labs
+* Project Lead: Oran Agra  ([oranagra](https://github.com/oranagra)) from Redis Ltd.
-* Community Lead: Itamar Haber ([itamarhaber](https://github.com/itamarhaber)) from Redis Labs
+* Community Lead: Itamar Haber ([itamarhaber](https://github.com/itamarhaber)) from Redis Ltd.
 * Member: Zhao Zhao ([soloestoy](https://github.com/soloestoy)) from Alibaba
 * Member: Madelyn Olson ([madolson](https://github.com/madolson)) from Amazon Web Services